curityio/advanced-nginx-request-validation/README.md

 For more information on Curity and its capabilities, click [here](https://curity.io).

 ## Installation and Setup

+Get a license for the Curity Identity Server from the developer portal at https://developer.curity.io.
+Copy the license file to `idsvr/license.json`.

 Run `docker compose up nginx`.
 It will setup an admin node of the Curity Identity Server and a runtime node that is secured by a reverse proxy, i.e. nginx.